klavinslab/aquaverse/docs/installation/docker-installation.md

 # Docker Installation

 We have provided Docker configuration scripts to run a self-contained instance of Aquarium.
-This configuration is intended to support protocol development or evaluation, and is nearly complete, though it does not have the services needed for email notifications.
+This configuration is intended to support protocol development or evaluation, and supports all Aquarium services except for email notifications.

-Note we assume a Unix&trade;-like environment, though our experience is that the Windows Subsystem for Linux is sufficient to run Aquarium locally when used with the Docker Toolbox VM on Windows.

 Just to be clear: _this configuration was developed for use by a single user on a single machine such as a laptop, and was not developed for deployments on a local server or the cloud_.
 We currently suggest a
 <a href="#" onclick="select('Getting Started','Manual Installation')">
 manual installation
 </a>
-for cloud deployments.
+for production lab deployments.

 ## Running Aquarium with Docker